Joseph Moinian

-Joseph Moinian (born February 25, 1954) is an Iranian-American investor, real estate developer, and philanthropist.
+Joseph Moinian is an American investor, real estate developer, and philanthropist.
 He is the founder and CEO of The Moinian Group, one of the largest privately held real-estate firms in the United States.
+He owns and operates more than $10 billion of real estate across the country.

 Early life

-Moinian was born in Tehran, Iran to a Persian Jewish family, the son of Ayoub Moinian and Sara Moinian.
+Moinian was born in Tehran, Iran to a Persian Jewish family.
 His father was also a real estate developer.
 At the age of 17, Joseph Moinian immigrated to the United States by himself.
-Moinian graduated from Forest Hills High School and attended but did not complete a degree in business administration from The City College of New York before embarking on a career in consumer retail and real estate.
+Moinian graduated from Forest Hills High School and attended The City College of New York before embarking on a career in consumer retail and real estate.

 Career

-After arriving in the United States at the age of 17, Moinian began his first job working in the kitchen at the Cozy Corner restaurant in Forest Hills, Queens.
+After arriving in the United States at the age of 17, Moinian began his first job working at a restaurant in Forest Hills, Queens.
 Moinian's first business venture was in women's fashion.
 He used his knowledge of the textile business to create Billy Jack for Her, a successful women's apparel company named after the 1971 movie Billy Jack.